 The object dialog allows you to view and edit information about an object's properties.
-When you open an object details dialog box, you see property "pages" along the right side of the dialog box.
+When you open an object details dialog box, you see property pages along the right side of the dialog box.
 Although you view these pages one at a time, they are all part of one dialog.
 When you select a different page, you're still in the same dialog.

 The property pages are configurable; you can order them however you like.
-To change the page order, click "Page Options," and from the "Page Options" dialog, sort the property pages according to your specific needs.
+To change the page order, click Page Options, and from the Page Options dialog, sort the property pages according to your specific needs.

-The "Identification" page is the first page you see when you open an object dialog.
-Figure 2-15 shows the "Identification" page of a User object.
+The Identification page is the first page you see when you open an object dialog.
+Figure 2-14 shows the Identification page of a User object.

-Figure 2-15 Identification Page
+Figure 2-14 Identification Page

-Торіс See Creating container objects with NetWare Administrator "Creating Container Objects" in Chapter 1 of Supervising the Network.
-Creating leaf objects with NetWare Administrator "Creating Leaf Objects" in Chapter 1 of Supervising the Network.
-Moving objects with NetWare Administrator "Moving Objects in the Directory Tree" in Chapter 1 of Supervising the Network.
-Assigning rights to the file system in NetWare Administrator "Understanding File and Directory Rights" in Chapter 2 of Supervising the Network .
-Assigning rights to NDS objects "Managing Trustee Assignments to Objects" in Chapter 1 of Supervising the Network .
-Printing in NetWare Administrator Chapter 3, "Managing Print Services with the NetWare Administrator Utility," in Print Services .
-Managing NDS partitions and replicas and NDS repair functions (from the client) "NDS Manager" on page 188.
-Managing the High Capacity Storage System Chapter 6, "Migrating Data Using the High Capacity Storage System," in Supervising the Network .
-Managing licensing services Chapter 10, "Managing NetWare Licensing Services," in Supervising the Network .
-"NLS Manager" on page 236.
+Topic See Creating container objects with NetWare Administrator Creating Container Objects in Supervising the Network .
+Creating leaf objects with NetWare Administrator Creating Leaf Objects in Supervising the Network.
+Moving objects with NetWare Administrator Moving Objects in the Directory Tree in Supervising the Network .
+Assigning rights to the file system in NetWare Administrator Understanding File and Directory Rights in Supervising the Network.

+Topic See Assigning rights to NDS objects Managing Trustee Assignments to Objects in Supervising the Network.
+Printing in NetWare Administrator Managing Print Services with the NetWare Administrator Utility in Print Services .
+Managing NDS partitions and replicas and NDS repair functions (from the client) "NDS Manager" Managing the High Capacity Storage System Migrating Data Using the High Capacity Storage System in Supervising the Network .
+Managing licensing services Managing NetWare Licensing Services in Supervising the Network.
+"NLS Manager"